Ore-02/slackbot-qa/README.md

 1. User uploads a PDF or asks a question
 2. Slack events API sends an event to the Flask server
-3. PDF files are processed, chunked, and stored in ChromaDB
+3. PDF files are processed, chunked, and stored in a simple document store
-4. For questions, relevant chunks are retrieved from ChromaDB
+4. For questions, relevant chunks are retrieved using keyword matching
 5. Gemini model generates an answer based on the relevant content
 6. Response is sent back to the user in Slack